JohanKwisthout/MostFrugalExplanations/README.md

 pages 628{635.
 AUA, 2004.

 Correct compilation requires a compiled libdai library.
 These are not included here, but libdai.a or libdai32.a can be requested from the author if you cannot build those libraries yourself.

+Make sure to make directories /object and /release before compiling.
+Depending on your version of the STL, you may need to change <experimental/random> in <random> to avoid compilation errors (like "'mt19937' is not a member of 'std'").